-The fragrant lemon eucalyptus oil, derived from the leaves and stem of the lemon eucalyptus tree, has a host of benefits to offer.
-It is a powerful natural insecticide and mosquito repellent, anti-inflammatory pain reliever, and nasal decongestant.
-This aromatherapy oil is also an antimicrobial agent that can be applied to the skin and/or inhaled when you have a cold.
+The fragrant lemon eucalyptus oil, derived from the leaves and twigs of the lemon eucalyptus tree, comes with a horde of benefits.
+It is a powerful natural insecticide and mosquito repellent, anti-inflammatory pain reliever (especially in case of arthritic pain!), nasal decongestant.
+Do remember never to use pure extract directly on the skin.
+Always mix it in a base oil.

 The woody hit of lemon eucalyptus oil is something you can’t ignore, and turns out, neither can the mosquitos!
 This fragrant essential oil, derived from the leaves and twigs of the lemon eucalyptus tree (Corymbia citriodora), can also be a handy tool in your first-aid kit.

 The lemon eucalyptus tree originated in Australia, but the bug-repelling properties of the oil, owing to its active ingredient citronella, has made it popular for centuries in countries such as India, China, South Africa, and Indonesia.
 The bruised leaves are hung outside houses or even burned.
 Its sweet, fresh, lemony fragrance, pale yellow color, and thinner consistency set it apart from regular eucalyptus.1